How to Use Git: a Tutorial

 $ git stash pop

 (Note its' better to git stash pop than git stash apply, or your temporary changes will stay around and accumulate until it's confusing.
-In which case, you can git stash drop to get rid of them all and start over again.)
+If that happens, you need to get rid of them (see below) and start over again.)

-If you don't need your stash, you can clear it all with
+If you don't need any of your stash, you can clear it all with

 $ git stash clear